Aramanapola Raja Maha Vihara

-Aramanapola Raja Maha Vihara or Ganegama Rankoth Vihara (අරමණපොළ රජ මහා විහාරය) is an ancient Buddhist temple in Ganegama, Sri Lanka.
+Aramanapola Raja Maha Vihara or Ganegama Rankoth Vihara (අරමණපොළ රජ මහා විහාරය, English: Aramanapola Great Royal Temple) is an ancient Buddhist temple in Ganegama, Sri Lanka.
 The Vihara is located approximately 2.5 km far away from the Pelmadulla town on Colombo - Batticaloa main road (A4).
 The temple has been formally recognised by the Government as an archaeological site in Sri Lanka.
 The designation was declared on 2 March 1951 under the government Gazette number 10217.
+As part of the name of several temples, Raja Maha Vihara means in English: Great Royal Temple or Great Royal Monastery.
+It designates ancient Sri Lankan Buddhist temples that historically received royal patronage and donations from the king.

 Name

 Aramanapola temple is referred to in historical sources as Denawaka Viharaya and Ganegama Viharaya.
 In the early periods, this region was called Denawaka as the river Denawaka Ganga flows through this area.
 The word Denawaka is said to be broken from Dona Wakka (basin) as the area is located between the hilltops of Kiribathgala & Kuttapitiya.
 Word Dona Wakka became Denawaka and the temple located in Denawaka was begun to call as Denawaka Viharaya.
 The temple is also referred to in Vihara Asna (Nam Potha), a Kandyan period compiled book about important Buddhist centres in the country.

 The temple is also known as Ganegama Viharaya as Buddhist monks called Ganinwahansela lived in this temple during the Kandyan era.
 It is said that in this period, the country's Buddhism was in declined state due to colonial rule.
 The monks maintained the temple with many difficulties and due to that the temple was called Ganegama temple.

 In the present day the temple is known as Aramanapola Viharaya.
 According to the Sabaragamu Vamsakathawa, Buddhism in the country had suffered a lot after the Chola rule in 993-1077 time period.
 During the reign of King Vijayabhahu I (1077–1110) there was a lack of monks necessary for doing Upasampada Karma (ordination) of Buddhist monks.
 To re-establish Buddhism in the country, Vijayabahu I invited higher ordinate Buddhist monks from Arammana area of Myanmar.
 People believe that those monks have used this temple during their mission in the country.
 So it is said that this temple has got its name Aramanapola Viharaya, as the Buddhist monks from Aramana area of Myanmar lived here.